 6) Your Shoes:

 Platforms, five-inch spikes, open toed, slip on sandals?
 Are you use to walking, let along dancing, in the shoes you will be wearing?
-And remember ladies; you are backing up a good part of the dance.
+And remember ladies; you are backing up a good amount of the time when dancing.
 Are your shoes going to stay with you?
 What about the Groom’s shoes?

 7) Your Attire: